makidoll/stable-diffusion-ui/README.md

 -   **Load any** of your previous images and **reproduce exactly**
     -   Then you can carefully **tweak the prompt**

-## Todo

--   Make gifs for the readme

 ## Installation (for Docker and Linux)

 -   Install Docker and Nvidia Container Runtime